Krieger's owners face legal troubles

 Owners of a Quincy restaurant that abruptly closed its doors last September face legal troubles.

-Quincy-Cullinan, LLC has filed a lawsuit against the owners of Krieger's.
+against the owners of Krieger's.

 Some employees still haven't seen their paychecks or an explanation from their former employer.